 Some of the hydration packs above can be purchased with specific Hydration Backpacks.
 These are usually smaller in size and best suited to short day hikes or trail running.

-Most day hiking backpacks and Backpacks for Backpacking are water reservoir compatible so the hydration bladders can be safely placed into an internal hydration sleeve inside the backpack.
+Most day hiking packs and Backpacks for Backpacking are water reservoir compatible so the hydration bladders can be safely placed into an internal hydration sleeve inside the backpack.
 Most backpacks also have an exit hole for the tube and some even have a plastic clip for the drink tube on the shoulder harness.
 Maybe it is a good idea to look for a hydration bladder-compatible backpack when you are next looking for a pack.

 Follow along on Social Media